Wiring decisions

 Do I need fuses on solar panels wired in parallel?

 Sometimes.
-Parallel strings can allow backfeed current into a faulted string.
-Follow panel and controller guidance and use string protection when required.
+Parallel strings can allow backfeed current into a faulted string depending on configuration.
+The safest approach is to follow panel and controller guidance and use appropriate string protection when required.

 It means the device is designed and tested to interrupt current safely on DC at a specified voltage.
-DC arcs behave differently than AC arcs.
+DC arcs behave differently than AC arcs, so ratings are not interchangeable.

 A fuse can blow due to true overloads, surges, heat from a loose connection, or a short.
-Treat repeated failures as a diagnostic clue.
+Treat repeated failures as a diagnostic clue—not a reason to oversize protection.

-If your system lacks clear DC-rated disconnects and correctly placed protection, improving isolation and protection can make maintenance safer.
+If your system lacks clear DC-rated disconnects and correctly placed protection, improving isolation and protection can make maintenance and troubleshooting safer.